-For example, the UN Global Compact has developed:
+To support companies in implementing the SDGs, the UN Global Compact has for example developed:

 SDG Industry Matrix